Ask Chef Dennis

 • 1 pound pork tenderloin cleaned and cut into 1 thick slices

-• 2 tbsp olive oil to saute
+• 2 tablespoon olive oil to saute

 • ¼ cup flour seasoned with sea salt and black pepper to dredge the pork